Gender Inclusive Modern Versions - Today's New International Version, NIV, ESV, NASB, NKJV and others.

 Hebrews 12:9 "we have had fathers of our flesh" - NKJV - "we have had HUMAN fathers"

-Again, the word 'human' is found zero times in the KJB, 15 in the NKJV, 37 in the NASB, 50 times in the NIV and 65 times in the ESV.
+Again, the word 'human' is found zero times in the KJB, the Geneva Bible or even the ASV of 1901.
+Yet it is found 15 in the NKJV, 37 in the NASB, 50 times in the NIV 1984 but 214 times in the NIV 2011 edition and 65 times in the ESV.

 Another gender neutral term is the New Age/ Hindu term "the One" used to refer to God.
 The One is a neutral, sexless term.
 The King James Bible never refers to God simply as "the One" but rather as He.
 The Greek is masculine yet the NKJV uses the term 'the One" 14 times in the New Testament alone.